Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 P2 endpoint is always vertical and XY endpoint axes are parallel to XY cartesian coordinates.
 This setting is valuable for probing for mesh compensation, because the probe offset stays at the same values
 P3 endpoint is vertical and axes 4 and 6 are rotated as little as possible.

-# M669 S, T parameters
+# M669 S, T parameters: segmentation

 **Sn** Segments per second